cakephp/authentication/docs/Identity-Object.md

 $identity->get('username');
 ```

 The default Identity object class can be configured to map fields.
-This is pretty useful if the identifier of the identity is just something else than the famous `id` field or if you want to map other fields to more generic and common names.
+This is pretty useful if the identifier of the identity is a non-conventional `id` field or if you want to map other fields to more generic and common names.

 ```php
     $identity = new Identity($data, [